keu/docs/astro/api-keys.md

 ## Request Access Token

-In order to deploy code on Astronomer with a Deployment API key, you need to use the API key ID and secret to request an access token.
-This access token is required by the Astronomer API to trigger the deploy code process.
+In order to deploy code on Astro with a Deployment API key, you need to use the API key ID and secret to request an access token.
+This access token is required by the Astro API to trigger the deploy code process.
 It is valid only for 24 hours.
 To fetch a token with an existing API key ID and secret, run the following API request:

 ```curl
 curl --location --request POST "https://auth.astronomer.io/oauth/token" \